-Included are definitions for common poker terms (blinds, button, position, etc.), detailed explanations of betting rounds, how to determine the winning hand and more.
-Find official poker hand rankings here.
+Included are definitions for common poker terms (blinds, button, position, etc.), detailed explanations for how to make bets and the progression of betting rounds, how to determine the winning hand at showdown and more.

 Texas Hold'em Poker is a community card game that can be played with anywhere from 2-10 players.

 - One player acts as dealer.
 This position is called the button and it rotates clockwise after every hand.